pentalpha/bioinfo-arsenal/spades.md

 Spades is a russian genome assembler writen in Python.
 He takes the raw fastq data and generates assembled .fasta files.
 [Official Webpage](http://cab.spbu.ru/software/spades/)

 > SPAdes (St. Petersburg genome assembler)[1] is a genome assembly algorithm which was designed for single cell and multi-cells bacterial data sets.
-However, it might not be suitable for large genomes projects.
+However, it might not be suitable for large genome projects.
 (Wikipedia)

 Its made for facterial data sets.
 Not indicated for large genomes.